TheLunarCompany/proxy-helm-chart/charts/lunar-proxy/README.md

 Each chart version correspond directly to a Lunar Gateway version.
 For example, chart version 0.10.19 will install Lunar Gateway version 0.10.19.
 When there is a need to fix only the Helm chart, a postfix will be added.
-For example, chart version 0.10.20-fix2 still corresponds to 0.10.20
+For example, chart version 0.10.20-fix2 would still correspond to 0.10.20.

 ## Usage in ArgoCD
 Consider the following example as a recipe for using this Helm chart via ArgoCD: